-- former gravel lot transformed into design for community park
+- A former gas station and amusement park area transformed into design for community pocket park.

-- park dedicated to famous country artist duo The Everly Brothers (first of its kind in the world)
+- The pocket park is dedicated to the famous country influenced rock and roll duo The Everly Brothers.
+It is the first of its kind in the world!

 Original Post: East Tennessee Community Design Center (ETCDC) was asked to assist The Bearden Council with developing a concept plan for Everly Brothers Park located at the corner of Kingston Pike and N. Forest Park Boulevard.
 After gathering site information and analyzing the data, ETCDC facilitated a site visit and programming meeting.
 Through this process, ETCDC received valuable design input … Read MoreRead more